 Now this sounds good in theory, but it’s the people on the ground who make or break projects such as these.
-And Wild Deserts have an impressive record after just over two years in operation.
+And Wild Deserts have an impressive record after nearly seven years in operation.
 It seems the decision-makers have an ideal mix of skills.

-Rebecca (Bec) West and Reece Pedler are the two who live on site and turn dreams into reality.
-With their gorgeous 5-month-old baby Isla and faithful rabbit-hunting border collie Peggy, Bec and Reece have dedicated the last 2 years of their lives to Wild Deserts.
+Rebecca (Bec) West and Reece Pedler are the two who live on site full time and turn dreams into reality.
+With their young family of three plus rabbit- and cat-hunting border collie Nell (who’s in training), Bec and Reece have dedicated the last 6+ years of their lives to Wild Deserts.

 And it shows.

 Both are focussed, enthusiastic and most importantly, practical and pragmatic.
-Not only do they deal with the day-to-day management of the Wild Deserts program, they also have to deal with living in a remote location… with a five month old baby.
+Not only do they deal with the day-to-day management of the Wild Deserts program, they also have to deal with living in a remote location… with three young kids.

 The nearest town is Tibooburra, about 100 km to the east on a rough dirt road.
 However, the nearest town with services is Broken Hill, about five hours drive from here.